Corruption in Cuba: Pre-Revolution

-Alfredo Zayas succeeded Menocal from 1921 to 1925 and engaged in what Calixto Maso refers to as the most "maximum expression of administrative corruption."
+Alfredo Zayas succeeded Menocal from 1921 to 1925 and engaged in what Calixto Masó refers to as the "maximum expression of administrative corruption".
 Both petty and grand corruption spread to nearly all aspects of public life and the Cuban administration became largely characterized by nepotism as Zayas relied on friends and relatives to illegally gain greater access to wealth.
-Due to Zaya's previous policies, Gerardo Machado aimed to diminish corruption and improve the public sector's performance under his successive administration from 1925 to 1933.
-While he was successfully able to reduce the amounts of low-level and petty corruption, grand corruption still largely persisted.
+(Note: "The university was a good example of corruption, and was full of 'professors' who were paid without teaching, and were mere political extras or relatives of the president."
+(English translation)) Gerardo Machado succeeded Zayas from 1925 to 1933, and entered the presidency with widespread popularity and support from the major political parties.
+However, his support declined over time.
+Due to Zayas' previous policies, Gerardo Machado aimed to diminish corruption and improve the public sector's performance through an "honest administration", which had been referred to as moralización, from 1925 to 1933.
+While he was successfully able to reduce the amounts of low level and petty corruption, grand corruption still largely persisted.
 Machado embarked on development projects that enabled the persistence of grand corruption through inflated costs and the creation of "large margins" that enabled public officials to appropriate money illegally.
 Under his government, opportunities for corruption became concentrated into fewer hands with "centralized government purchasing procedures" and the collection of bribes among a smaller number of bureaucrats and administrators.
 Through the development of real estate infrastructures and the growth of Cuba's tourism industry, Machado's administration was able to use insider information to profit from private sector business deals.
+Many people objected to his running again for re-election in 1928, as his victory violated his promise to serve for only one term.
+As protests and rebellions became more strident, his administration curtailed free speech and used repressive police tactics against opponents.
+Machado unleashed a wave of violence against his critics, and there were numerous murders and assassinations committed by the police and army under Machado's administration.
+The extent of his involvement in these is disputed, though Russell Porter makes the claim that Machado confessed to being involved.
+Though the extent of Machado's participation in such violent acts is unknown, he has since been described as a dictator.
+In May 1933, Machado was forced out as newly appointed US ambassador Sumner Welles arrived in Cuba and initiated negotiation with the opposition groups for a government to succeed Machado's.
+A provisional government headed by Carlos Manuel de Céspedes y Quesada (son of Cuban independence hero Carlos Manuel de Céspedes) and including members of the ABC was brokered; it took power on 12 August 1933 amidst a general strike in Havana.